|Name / Japanese||T.M. Opera O / テイエムオペラオー|

 (Running with a bloody nose can cause a horse to choke to death.)

 He was allowed to run, but his face was swollen and one of his eyes was nearly blocked.

 He was very tightly marked by other horses.

 He broke through a narrow space 200m before the finish-line.

 His owner said, “I felt so sorry for both the horse and the jockey that I almost cried.

-- He won the Japanese Horse of the Year (2000) and the Best Older Male Horse (2000) by full votes.
+He won the Japan Horse of the Year (2000) and the Best Older Horse (2000) with full votes.

 G1 races: In 2001 (age 5)

 |2001 29/04||Kyoto T3200||Tenno Sho (spring) (G1)||1||1||◆|